Treatment for lines/wrinkles/muscle contractions

 The results are very good and quite reproducible.
 Generally, the initial effects are seen within 3 days of the treatment and the maximum effects are seen 7-10 days after the treatment.
 The effects last approximately 3-4 months.
 Regular maintenance treatment every 3-4 months helps to prevent recurrence of the lines/wrinkles.

-Botox injections can also be used in conjunction with a dermal filler for deep lines although it is better to separate the treatment sessions by 2 weeks.
+Brow lift injections can also be used in conjunction with a dermal filler for deep lines although it is better to separate the treatment sessions by 2 weeks.
 The results of blepharoplasty surgery and brow lifts are also enhanced by the use of anti-wrinkle injections given 1-2 weeks prior to surgery.

-Are Botox injections safe to use?
+Are brow lift injections safe to use?

 These injections have been used for a variety of cosmetic and non-cosmetic indications for over 20 years and are considered a very safe treatment with a long safety track record.